creditcardGenius Team

 Credit card expert Patrick Sojka notes that prepaid credit cards aren’t always the right choice.
 "There are places that will use prepaid cards, but for some purchases, you don't want to use prepaid cards," he shares.
 “They are not as secure as regular credit cards."

-Not all prepaid cards come with deposit insurance or coverage in the case of fraudulent transactions.
-This can make certain prepaid credit cards less secure and is part of the reason why some service providers don’t accept them.
+Not all prepaid cards offer deposit insurance or coverage for fraudulent transactions.
+This can make certain prepaid credit cards less secure and is one reason some service providers don’t accept them.

 Why use a prepaid credit card?